geopm/theta-tutorial/QUICKSTART.md

 The GEOPM runtime uses the PMPI interface for profiling MPI calls.
 The Darshan module also uses the PMPI interface, and this conflicts with GEOPM's use.
-The GEOPM module file should define this conflict, and therefore prevent the loading of the geopm module when darshan is loaded, but this has not yet been implemented.
+The darshan module should be unloaded prior to loading the GEOPM module to avoid this conflict.

 ### Rank/Thread Pinning